-- 1. Use cases for the network have expanded beyond cohort exploration to include analysis of this cohort and subsequent publication on results.
+- 1. Use cases for the network have expanded beyond cohort exploration to include analysis of this cohort and subsequent publication of results.
 Publication guidance is covered in SOP 5. - 2.
-Research is defined as: Clinical, translational, population health and outcomes research.
-Enablement of desktop investigations of both common and rare and neglected diseases.
-Ability to run queries to conduct studies of health disparities, rural health, and rare disease. - 3.
+Research is defined as: Clinical, translational, population health and outcomes research of common and rare and neglected diseases as well as other research focused on human health that is enabled by using aggregated de-identified data. - 3.
 Network users: All elements of SOP 2, above, apply.
-Each institution is responsible for their investigators who are provided access to ENACT.
+Each institution is responsible for the conduct of their investigators whom they provided access to ENACT.
 The Terms of Query Access must be signed off by each new user to the network.
-Sites are required to have data stewards regularly monitoring network activity by their own end users and voicing concerns to the ENACT project team. - 4.
-Network monitoring: All elements of SOP 3, above, apply. - 5.
-While the definition of research enabled across the network is broad, there are research topics that are and will remain off limits, such as competitive market analysis.
-In addition, research topics must comply with all federal, state and local law.
-Details are also included in the Terms of Query Access.
+Sites are required to have data stewards regularly monitor network activity of their own end users and reporting concerns to the institution or central ENACT project teams. - 4.
+Network monitoring: All elements of SOP 3, above, apply.